 There is also an option to set a threshold which, when reached, a fixed amount of cryptocurrencies from the account of the trader will be sold out automatically.

-The only drawback of we could spot is that unlike other exchanges, there is a boundary to the number of altcoins a user can buy.
+The only drawback as we could spot is that unlike other exchanges, there is a boundary to the number of altcoins a user can buy.

 Hopefully, this limitation will be rectified shortly.